Skip to main content

 Bridge migration Keep Copilot installed in VS Code temporarily and have Kilo use the experimental VS Code LM API provider.

-That bridge is useful because it lets you move the workflow layer first while changing the inference layer later.
-But the feature is experimental, coverage may be incomplete, and cost control is limited.
-Treat it as a transition tactic, not your final architecture.
+The bridge lets you move the workflow layer first while changing the inference layer later.
+The feature is experimental and coverage may be incomplete, so treat it as a transition tactic.

 Auth commands: